jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_chart_legend.rs` - An example of getting the chart legend object and setting some of its properties.

+* `doc_chart_legend_delete_entries.rs` - A chart example demonstrating
+  deleting/hiding a series name from the chart legend.

 * `doc_chart_legend_set_font.rs` - An example of setting the font for a chart legend.